Participating in a business case competition is a great way to hone your business skills and have some fun along the

 Team members are given four hours to devise a strategy, before presenting their solution to a panel of judges.
 The competition is generally held over the course of a day, and the best strategy wins the competition.

-All local competitions are held in Te Wao Nui (Otago Business School atrium).
+All local competitions are held in Te Wao Nui (Otago Business School atrium) or online using Zoom.

 A team comprises up to four students – most teams have four people.
 The best approach to selecting team members is to think of the skills that you might need to address a business situation – for example finance, marketing, management, accounting and presentation skills – then find the people with those skills.